Key Points:

 The best way to avoid whiplash injuries is to practice safe driving habits, such as:

 - Keeping a safe following distance.
-The National Highway Traffic Safety Administration (NHTSA) recommends leaving at least two seconds of following distance between your car and the car in front of you.
+The National Highway Traffic Safety Administration (NHTSA) recommends leaving at least two seconds of the following distance between your car and the car in front of you.
 This will give you enough time to stop safely if the car in front of you brakes suddenly.

 - Staying alert.
 Avoid distractions while driving, such as talking on the phone or texting.
 Pay attention to your surroundings and be prepared to brake or swerve suddenly.